Real-time Stable Markerless Tracking for Augmented Reality Using Image Analysis/Synthesis Technique

 Augmented Reality (AR) developed over the past decade with many applications in entertainment, training, education, etc. Vision-based marker tracking of subject is a common technique used in AR applications over the years due to its low-cost and supporting freeware libraries like AR-Toolkit.
 Recent research tries to enable markerless tracking to get rid of the unnatural black/white fiducial markers which are attached a subject being tracked.
 Common markerless tracking techniques extract natural image features from the video image streams.
 However, due to perspective foreshortening, visual clutter, occlusions, sparseness and lack of texture [1], feature detection approaches are inconsistent and unreliable in different scenarios.

-This project proposes a markerless tracking technique using image analysis/synthesis approach.
+This project explores a markerless tracking technique using image analysis/synthesis approach.
 Its task is to minimize the relative difference in image illumination between the synthesized and captured images.
 Through the use of a 3D geometric model and correct illumination synthesis, it promises more robust and stable results under different scenarios.
 However, speed and efficient initialization are its biggest concerns.
 The aim of our project is to investigate and produce robust real-time markerless tracking.
 The speed can be enhanced by reducing the number of iterations via different optimization techniques.
 Graphics Processors (GPU) will be exploited to accelerate the rendering and optimization by making use of parallel processing capabilities.
 The outcome of this project includes new reusable software modules for AR, VR, HCI applications.

 The workflow of our markerless tracking algorithm is illustrated in figure 1.
 To initialize the tracking process, SIFT feature matching and RANSAC-based robust method is used.
 Once the camera pose has been initialized, as the camera does not change a lot between two consecutive frames, the new camera pose can be quickly updated from the pose in the previous frame.
 A velocity model will be used first to estimate the new pose.
 This estimated pose will be used to synthesize a projection image of the object.
 After that, the pose will be iteratively updated by minimizing the differences between the synthesized and captured images.
 If this optimization fails, the algorithm will try to initialize again by matching SIFT features.

-Automatic Initialization: In order to implement real-time tracking, object recognition is needed to find a given object in the sequence of video frames.
 For any object in an image, there are many 'features' which are interesting points on the object that can be extracted to provide a "feature" description of the object.
 This description extracted from a training image can then be used to identify the object when attempting to locate the object in a video frame that containing many other objects.
+It is important that the set of features extracted from the training image is robust to changes in image scale, noise, illumination and local geometric distortion, for performing reliable recognition.

 With the arrival of dedicated graphics hardware with increasing computational power and programmability, we were able to implement SiftGPU [3], GPU-based feature detection into our application.
 SiftGPU is an implementation of Scale Invariant Feature Transform (SIFT) in GPU, which able to run at very high speeds by porting the existing CPU algorithms to the GPU.
 Therefore we can achieve better performance in real-time detection and matching in terms of frame rates.